renatocribeiro/deep_q_rl/README.md

 Mnih, Volodymyr, et al. "Human-level control through deep reinforcement learning."
 Nature 518.7540 (2015): 529-533.

-We use the DQN algorithm to learn the strategies for Atari games from the RAM state of the machine.
+We use the DQN algorithm to learn the strategies for Atari games using the RAM state of the machine.

 # Dependencies